expo/expo/docs/pages/guides/customizing-webpack.md

 > This is akin to `react-scripts` & `create-react-app`.

-If you need to edit the config the best way to do this is by running `npx expo customize webpack.config.js`.
+If you need to edit the config the best way to do this is by running `npx expo customize:web`.
 This will install `@expo/webpack-config` as a dev dependency and create a template `./webpack.config.js` in your project.
 You can now make changes to a config object based on the default config and return it for Expo CLI to use.
 Deleting the config will cause Expo to fall back to the default again.